hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ***
 **Exercises**

-1. Create a dotplot for the `egoMF` results and show only the top 25 processes by gene ratio.
+1. Create a **dotplot** for the `egoMF` results and show only the top 25 processes by gene ratio.

-2. Create an enrichment GO plot for the `egoMF` results and show only the top 25 most significant processes.
+2. Create an **enrichment GO plot** for the `egoMF` results and show only the top 25 most significant processes.

-3. Create a cnetplot for the `egoMF` results using only the following GO ids: "GO:0043021", "GO:0003729", "GO:0003730", "GO:0004386", "GO:0045296".
+3. Create a **category netplot** for the `egoMF` results using only the following GO ids: "GO:0043021", "GO:0003729", "GO:0003730", "GO:0004386", "GO:0045296".

 ### gProfiler